PacificCommunity/ofp-sam-yft-review-analysis/notes/stepwise-changes.md

 ### Flags

-606 flags were changed, related to selectivity shape and adding tag groups
+606 flags were changed, related to selectivity shape and adding tag groups.

 Model setting     | Applies to                               | Before                      | After                              | Flag
 ----------------- | ---------------------------------------- | --------------------------- | ---------------------------------- | ------------